Kaysuami/server-config/README.md

 ## License

 The (Ansible) automation part of this project is under the MIT license in the `LICENSE` file.
 The server configs themselves (under `servers/`) remain unlicensed.

+### Other files

+The following MythicMobs mob and skill files were originally created by `queenofants` for another project and donated to the Mine in Abyss project with permission to modify as needed.
+They are NOT licensed under this project's license:

+- demonfish
+- hammerbeak
+- leaflizard
+- shroombear
+- silkfang
+- stinger